eleanorfrajka/gliderflightOG1/_sources/project_structure.md.txt

 │   │   ├── conf.py               # [docs] Setup for documentation
 │   │   ├── index.rst             # [docs] Main page with menus in *.rst
 │   │   ├── setup.md              # [docs] One of the documentation pages in *.md
-│   │   ├── flightmodels.rst      # [docs] The file to create the API based on docstrings
+│   │   ├── gliderflightOG1.rst   # [docs] The file to create the API based on docstrings
 │   │   ├── ...                   # [docs] More *.md or *.rst linked in index.rst
 │   │   └── _static               # [docs] Figures
 │   │       ├── css/custom.css    # [docs, style] Custom style sheet for docs